William-gregory/ComplexNetworks/README.md

 `Fountalis, I., Bracco, A. and Dovrolis, C., 2014.
 Spatio-temporal network analysis for studying climate patterns.
 Climate dynamics, 42(3-4), pp.879-899.` [Fountalis et al., 2014](https://www.cc.gatech.edu/fac/constantinos.dovrolis/Papers/ilias-climdyn14.pdf),

-however this code was written and implemented for use in the following article:
+however the code in this repository was written and implemented for use in the following article:

 `Gregory, W., Tsamados, M., Stroeve, J. and Sollich, P., 2020.
 Regional September Sea Ice Forecasting with Complex Networks and Gaussian Processes.
 Weather and Forecasting, 35(3), pp.793-806.`